 Akiko brings a depth of experience to Alvarez based on her expertise conserving paper, parchment, and papyrus acquired at The Smithsonian Institute Cooper Hewitt National Design Museum, The Metropolitan Museum of Art, and The American Museum of Natural History.
 Akiko holds a Master of Arts in Conservation degree from University of the Arts London.

-Grant joined Alvarez Conservation in 2021 after moving to New York from the Midwest.
-At Alvarez, Grant is in charge of fitting and hinging artwork into new or existing frames after conservation as well as wrapping and packaging work for pick up or shipping.
-Grant holds a Bachelor of Fine Arts in Ceramics from the University of Colorado Boulder as well as a Master of Fine Arts from the University of Wisconsin Madison.
+Ian joined Alvarez Conservation in 2024 after spending several years working as an art handler and installer for galleries in New York City.
+At Alvarez, Ian is in charge of fitting and hinging artwork into new or existing frames after conservation as well as wrapping and packaging work for pick up or shipping.
+Ian holds a Bachelor of Fine Arts from the University of Dallas as well as a Master of Fine Arts from the University of Texas at Austin.